- KVH Advanced Technicians

 - Deactivation when clutch is applied.

 The access required is under the dashboard and the steering column - remove the knee-trim and the steering column cowling.
+Some vehicles require access to other areas such as the passenger side knee trim or back of the radio.

 Unplug the the throttle pedal connector and place the T-harness inline.
 Connect the other end to the cruise computer.